Sakshamsahu06/Cruise-Service/README.md

 ## Contributions

 Contributions to the Cruise Service Booking System are welcome!
 Feel free to submit issues, feature requests, or pull requests to help improve the system.

-## License

-This Cruise Service Booking System is open-source and available under the [MIT License](LICENSE).

----

-Feel free to customize the README according to your specific project details and requirements.